Constructor-io/constructorio-client-javascript/README.md

 Alternatively, a bundled version consisting of a single JavaScript file is published within the `./dist` folder on Github.
 This can be utilized within a browser context if hosted locally - _please do not link directly to the Github hosted version_.

+**Important**: this library should only be used in a client-side context where standard HTTP request headers are populated by the client (`User-Agent`, `Referer`, etc.).

 ## 2. Retrieve an API key

 You can find this in your [Constructor.io dashboard](https://constructor.io/dashboard).
 Contact sales if you'd like to sign up, or support if you believe your company already has an account.